Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Environmental effects on geodesic evolution

 Fig. \ref{fig3} (left panel) portrays three distinct EMRI orbits with different initial radial positions in the $x-y$ plane under the identification of Boyer-Lindquist coordinates with spherical coordinates as seen from an observer at infinity.
 The orbit in red initiates its trajectory in a region before the critical radius.
 In this case the precession drift is positive (prograde precession), i.e. the orbit's axis rotates in the same direction as the orbital motion.
-On the other hand, the orbit in blue, with initial radial position beyond the abrupt decrease of the rotation number, has negative precession (retrograde precession) since the apsidal axis rotates in the opposite direction as the trajectory of the test particle.
-Right at the abrupt drop of the rotation curves lies an orbit with a critical initial radial position that does not exhibit precession, shown in green in Fig. \ref{fig3}.
-On the right panel of Fig. \ref{fig3} we present the precession angle evolution for the three aforementioned geodesics which clearly demonstrates that the red and blue trajectories have opposite precession rates while the green one exhibits no precession drift.
+On the other hand, the orbit in blue, with initial radial position beyond the critical point, has negative precession (retrograde precession) since the apsidal axis rotates in the opposite direction as the trajectory of the test particle.
+Right at the critical radius where the drop on the rotation curves occur lies an elliptic orbit with a critical initial condition $r(0)$ that does not exhibit precession in any direction (shown in green in Fig. \ref{fig3}).
+On the right panel of Fig. \ref{fig3} we present the precession angle evolution for the three aforementioned geodesics which clearly demonstrates that the retrograde and prograde trajectories have opposite precession rates while the elliptic orbit's rate remains constant, i.e. exhibits no precession drift.

+Therefore, even though at first glance the rotation curves present severe discontinuities, they can be explained by physical phenomena and happen smoothly as the initial secondary's precession rate slowly decreases, becomes null and eventually changes sign, with the decrease of the initial radial position of the geodesic.
+Discontinuities in rotation curves can therefore be associated with a change in the precession drift's direction from prograde to retrograde and eventually trace back to the particular conventions made in the definition of the rotation number.